Click on the images help you identify a black willow.

 Form

-Small to medium tree.
-Tree is 30 to 60 feet tall, with a broad, irregular crown.
-Trunk is often twisted and leaning, up to 30 inches in diameter.
+Small to medium tree, 30 to 60 feet tall, with a broad, irregular crown.
+The trunk is often twisted and leaning, up to 30 inches in diameter.

 Bark